T01d4/MLOps_movie_rec_apr25/README.md

 - VS Code with Remote - Containers extension (optional)
 - Python 3.8+ (if running locally without Docker)

+### Provide the .env information
+In dummy.env add your personal information for dagshub (user and token).
+These information will be put into the .env file, providing the service with information regarding the location of the models.
+Notes
+> Note: All services read environment variables from the root .env.
+> * For team work: Every developer needs their own DagsHub token in their local .env.
+> * Never share .env and .dvc/config.local with secrets in public repos.
+> * You can also add you tmdb api key to get the covers of recommanded movies.

 ### Setup using Devcontainer (recommended) - only for development
 1. Open the project folder in VS Code.
 2. When prompted, reopen in container.